dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 [private zaps][private-zaps] do exist, however).
 But using on-chain for this public gesture is so, so much worse.
 Offering it as an option to users is incredibly dangerous, because warning the users properly (explaining the risk properly) is borderline impossible.
-Potential attackers have undeniable, _cryptographic proof_ that the target is in possession of sats.

-[Plausible deniability matters.][deniability]
+You'd have to warn them about the past.
+You'd have to warn them about the present.
+You'd have to warn them about the future.
+You'd have to warn them that any potential attacker has undeniable, _cryptographic proof_ that they, the target, are in possession of sats.
+You'd have to warn them that they can't plausibly deny this fact because of the [non-repudiation][nonrep] of digital signatures.

+I've said it before, and I'll say it again: [plausible deniability matters.][deniability]

 The fact that multiple nostr developers don't seem to get this point had me question my sanity.
 It also made me question said developers' intentions (as